-Prerequisites: ID 104; ID 105; IT 102

-Develops skills required to draw interiors and furnishings in one- and two-point perspective.
+Prerequisites: ID 104 (may be taken concurrently); ID 105 (may be taken concurrently) Develops skills required to draw interiors and furnishings in one- and two-point perspective.
 Combines quick sketching for informal presentations.

-ID 118 3D Design
+ID 118 3D Design (1)

 Prerequisites ID 104, ID 105; IT 102